doanndev/GoldenGameDoc/auth/README.md

 **Status Codes:**
 - `200` - Login successful
-- `401` - "Invalid username or password" / "Username not verified.
+- `401` - "Invalid username/email or password" / "Username not verified.
 Please verify your username first." / "Account is not active.
 Please contact support." / "Password not set.
 Please reset your password." / "Invalid username or password"

 ---